AI-Invented Inventions Are Not Patentable, Says Judge

 - And take the opportunity to collect their citizenship and residency information as well – you will need it for the patent application.

 If humans are inventing and programming the machines that output technological advancements, should those humans be permitted to patent the machines’ inventions?

 Or would that be unfair, giving too much to the builders of tools and not enough to the users of those tools?

 Think about a tool such as CRISPR, the gene-splicing technology that has become ubiquitous.
 If an AI research and development tool were in such widespread and varied use, who should own the technological advancements flowing from its use?

 These issues are sure to develop further in the next 5 to 10 years.
-As they do, I’ll be keeping my eye on them!
+I’ll be keeping my eye on them.